Master How to Boil Potatoes perfectly-start with cold water, use waxy spuds, salt the water, and store extras for quick, versatile meals.

 Instructions for Perfect Boiled Potatoes

-Wash and scrub the potatoes well.
+- Wash.
+Wash and scrub the potatoes well with a vegetable brush.

+- Cover with Water in Pan.
 Put the whole, unpeeled potatoes in a pan large enough to hold no more than 2 layers of potatoes.
 Cover them with at least 1 inch of cold water and add salt.

 PRO-TIP: If the peel of the potato is wrinkled or split, the potato is overcooked.
 Overcooked potatoes will crumble when sliced or diced for salads.
 But you can still use the potatoes and serve them whole or make mashed potatoes.